-For academic years 2013-2014 and 2014-2015 the theme for the Honors cohort classes is And Justice for All.
+For academic years 2015-2016 and 2017-2018 the theme for the Honors cohort classes is Heroes, Gods and Monsters.
 Honors CORE students will enroll in the first four courses listed below and one additional course from the elective Honors Seminars.
 Alternatively, students may opt to develop a Contract Course or pursue the Fieldwork option.
 Honors SCHOLAR students will enroll in the first three courses listed below and the Honors Capstone Course; they may choose the other three courses from among the elective Honors Seminars, the Interdisciplinary Seminar, or the Fieldwork option.
 One Contract Course is also an option for Honors Scholars.

 Honors English Seminar (3)